The Lancet November 23, 2002

 Multicenter, Europe

-Population Men and women aged 70–82 years with pre-existing vascular disease or at high risk for vascular disease due to smoking, hypertension, or diabetes, with total cholesterol between 4.0 and 9.0 mmol/L.
+Population Men and women aged 70-82 years with either preexisting vascular disease (coronary, cerebral, peripheral) or high risk factors for vascular disease, and a baseline total cholesterol of 4.0-9.0 mmol/L.

 Comparator Matching placebo

-Outcome Composite of coronary heart disease death, non-fatal myocardial infarction, and fatal or non-fatal stroke.
+Outcome Composite of coronary death, non-fatal myocardial infarction, and fatal or non-fatal stroke

 Study Limitations